Halal conspiracy theories: Claims

-The sale of products with halal certification or the establishment of halal shops and businesses is perceived by anti-halal conspiracy theorists as a precursor to the Islamization of their countries or as an Islamist effort to force another religion on consumers, and some claim that fees paid by companies for halal certification fund Islamic terrorism, the implementation of Sharia law or cause consumers to subsidize another religious belief; makers and endorsers of such claims include politicians such as Pauline Hanson and George Christensen in Australia and Jörg Meuthen in Germany, counter-jihad organizations such as Sharia Watch UK, the Q Society of Australia and Britain First, and Indian Hindutva supporters and figures.
+The sale of products with halal certification or the establishment of halal shops and businesses is perceived by anti-halal conspiracy theorists as a precursor to the Islamisation of their countries or as an Islamist effort to force another religion on consumers, and some claim that fees paid by companies for halal certification fund Islamic terrorism, the implementation of Sharia law or cause consumers to subsidize another religious belief; makers and endorsers of such claims include politicians such as Pauline Hanson and George Christensen in Australia and Jörg Meuthen in Germany, counter-jihad organizations such as Sharia Watch UK, the Q Society of Australia and Britain First, and Indian Hindutva supporters and figures.
 A fact-check by ABC News of Australia concluded that while the proceeds of halal certification do occasionally fund Islamic organizations, there is no evidence that any of those funds have ever flowed to terrorist groups.
 The report also consulted several food companies that are halal-certified, including Nestlé, and they disclosed that the yearly fees for halal certification are negligible and do not influence the final price of their products.
 A Cadbury spokesperson told the Herald Sun that the fees did not affect pricing and were more than offset by access to broader markets.

 Others claim that halal slaughter is cruel and inhumane, an accusation also made towards kosher slaughter and mostly based on the assumption that animals are not stunned prior to religious slaughters.
 The Food Standards Agency in the United Kingdom asserts that 88% of halal-slaughtered animals in Britain are stunned first, though there is debate among Islamic (as well as Jewish) scholars on what manners of stunning are more acceptable or whether stunning itself is humane at all.